FOR

 and even

-The logic of a FOR statement with a positive STEP value and WHERE and UNTIL options is as follows: -
+The logic of a FOR statement with a positive STEP value and WHERE, UNTIL and WHILE options is as follows: -

 Set Numeric-Variable to Initial Value